duke-lungmap-team/dlt-scratch/progress.md

 ## Update prior to Mar 22nd meeting
 - Refactored prototype django app to align better with the django-rest-framework (remove admin) and also remodeled the data model so that the LungmapImage table needs to be populated within the app and not through fixtures.
 (Ben)
 - Started to map out the RESTful API interface, will need feedback.
 (Ben)
-- Used PCA to visualize if the randomly picked sub-regions(polygon shaped) belongs to a class.
+- Used PCA to visualize if the randomly picked sub-regions(polygon shaped) belong to a class.
 (Lina)
 - Started to create a function to calculate posterior probability for ridge regression.
 (Lina)